-General complaints against SPAA and complaints against faculty members or members of the support staff should be addressed in writing to the Executive Director Full details must be supplied, including the date and time of any particular class or incident.
+General complaints against SPAA and complaints against faculty members or members of the support staff should be addressed in writing directly to the Executive Director.
+Full details related to the complaint must be supplied, including the date and time of any particular incident.
 The final decision in an appeal against a member of the faculty rests with the Academy Executive Director.

 Similarly, suggestions are always welcomed by students and can be made in writing to the Student Services Department.
-The Student Services Department shall consider any suggestion and provide feedback within seven working days.

-30.0 Definition of Credit Hours
+29.0 Definition of Credit Hours